 - 17.1.
 Danbury Park Community Primary School collects and uses personal information about staff, pupils, parents and other individuals who come into contact with the school.
 This information is gathered in order to enable it to provide education and other associated functions.
 In addition, there may be a legal requirement to collect and use information to ensure that the school complies with its statutory obligations. - 17.2.
 Copies of SEND paperwork will be kept in accordance with the Data Protection Policy. - 17.3.
-Copies of One Page Profiles, One Planning Documents, External Agency reports and EHC plans will be kept by: - The class teacher in a secure place within the classroom, - The SENCO in a locked cupboard in her office and - The school office in the pupil's individual file in a locked cupboard.
+Copies of One Page Profiles, One Planning Documents, Provision Maps, External Agency reports and EHC plans will be kept by: - The class teacher in a secure place within the classroom or securely in the school's cloud. - The SENCO in a locked cupboard in the SEND office and - The school office in the pupil's individual file in a locked cupboard.